ryanbrear/GoShoppingSwiftLibrary/README.md

 # GoShoppingSwiftLibrary
 An iOS library written in Swift 4.2 as part of the interview process with Entersekt.
-The library provides API's to easily pull in city, mall, and shop info into an ios app.
+The library provides API's to easily pull in city, mall, and shop info into an iOS app.

 ![Simulator Screen Shot - iPhone XR - 2019-04-20 at 07 44 43](https://user-images.githubusercontent.com/21098812/56453281-7300cd80-6340-11e9-91c3-2943b21b02e0.png)
 ![Simulator Screen Shot - iPhone XR - 2019-04-20 at 07 44 47](https://user-images.githubusercontent.com/21098812/56453282-73996400-6340-11e9-9180-9fcd7ab4ac4a.png)